rapersonal/creativeflow/README.md

 ```

 ## Hardware

-All code was tested on Python 3.10.9 & Torch version 1.13.1 & 2.0.

-It is **highly recommended** to install >= Torch 2.0.
-This way, you don't have to install Xformers *or* worry about memory performance.

-If you don't have Xformers enabled, you can follow the instructions here: https://github.com/facebookresearch/xformers

 Recommended to use a RTX 3090, but you should be able to train on GPUs with <= 16GB ram with:
 - Validation turned off.
 - Xformers or Torch 2.0 Scaled Dot-Product Attention